 There are in-room DVD players for cosy movie nights (and popcorn deliveries), or you can put your feet up in the 16-seater cinema and tuck into some popcorn, sweets, milkshakes or hot chocolate.
 Oh, and you’re definitely in for a peaceful sleep.
 With the waves lapping in the distance, you can actually place your own personalised order from the pillow and soap menus, to ensure the utmost in comfort.

-Images © Red Carnation Hotels South Africa.
+Images © Red Carnation Hotels, South Africa.

 Another iconic and award-winning property, the beloved Ellerman House is a Cape Town institution.
-Once the desirable home of wealthy shipping magnates, Sir John and Lady Ellerman, this sophisticated Cape Edwardian mansion, now a boutique hotel, is perched on the slopes of Lion’s Head and boasts magnificent views not only of Bantry Bay and the Atlantic Ocean below, but also of its 100-year-old terraced garden.
+Once the desirable home of wealthy shipping magnates, Sir John and Lady Ellerman, this sophisticated Cape Edwardian mansion, now a boutique hotel, is perched on the slopes of Lion’s Head and boasts magnificent views not only of Bantry Bay and the Atlantic Ocean below but also of its 100-year-old terraced garden.

 Everywhere you look, it is evident that this exclusive property is a true celebration of local South African art, wine, cuisine, gardens and hospitality.
 Art connoisseurs from around the world flock here to admire the famous art collection and purchase uniquely South African works for their own collections.
 Now celebrating its 25thanniversary, Ellerman House has selected 25 talented local artists to profile.
 Guests can join the property’s art guide for an insightful private tour of the art collections, or they can wander through the contemporary art gallery at their own pace on a convenient iPad tour.

-Each of the 11 rooms, 2 suites and 2 three-bedroom luxury villas has been designed with its own unique charm and character, yet one thing remains the same, and that is the extraordinary view.
+Each of the 11 rooms, 2 suites and 2 three-bedroom luxury villas have been designed with its own unique charm and character, yet one thing remains the same, and that is the extraordinary view.
 And the same goes for the three stylish dining terraces, where relaxed lunches and romantic dinners all showcase that glorious ocean vista.

 Be sure to pop into the extraordinary wine gallery, which houses an impressive 7 500-bottle collection of South Africa’s finest wines.
 Discover its fascinating terroir wall, with earth samples collected from 100 wine estates, as well as the brandy maturation wall and the champagne cellar.
-Of course the obvious pièce de résistance is the ultra-cool carbon fibre corkscrew wine rack, which stands in a temperature-controlled environment and holds another 1 500 bottles.
+Of course, the obvious pièce de résistance is the ultra-cool carbon fibre corkscrew wine rack, which stands in a temperature-controlled environment and holds another 1 500 bottles.

 A few insider tips: if you’re feeling peckish, slip into the Pantry for a guilty pleasure – this small room is filled with delicious homemade treats to tuck into.
 Oh, and did you know that &Beyond guests visiting Ellerman House get a complimentary brandy and chocolate tasting?